Middle Park (Qld)

 Middle Park has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of November 2025, Middle Park (Qld) statistical area (Lv2)'s population is estimated at around 4,078.
-This reflects an increase of 233 people since the 2021 Census, which reported a population of 3,845 people.
-The change was inferred from AreaSearch's estimation of resident population as 4,077 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,755 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Middle Park (Qld) (SA2)'s growth rate of 6.1% since the 2021 Census exceeded the SA3 area's growth rate of 3.1%, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 71.0% of overall population gains during recent periods.
+As per ABS population updates and AreaSearch validations, the estimated population of the suburb of Middle Park (Qld) was around 4,078 as of February 2026.
+This figure reflects a growth of 233 people since the 2021 Census, which reported a population of 3,845.
+The current estimate is based on AreaSearch's examination of ERP data released by the ABS in June 2024 and address validations since the Census date.
+This results in a population density ratio of 2,755 persons per square kilometer, placing Middle Park in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 6.1% since the 2021 census exceeded the SA3 area's 3.1%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods, driving Middle Park's population growth.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Projections indicate a decline in overall population over this period, with the area's population expected to decline by 313 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 130 people.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilising these projections.
+Looking ahead, projections indicate a decline in overall population over this period.
+The suburb's population is expected to shrink by 310 persons by 2041 according to current methodology.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 128 people.

 Frequently Asked Questions - Population